Table of Contents

 But credit unions will find it difficult, if not impossible, to attract new business without prioritizing digital services.
 Such services are key to attracting a younger demographic, according to The Office of Small Credit Union Initiatives-National Credit Union Administration.
 Up to 88% of millennials currently do their banking online, and those numbers will only grow as GenerationZ consumers enter the workforce, The Office reports.

 Providing additional competition here: an increasing number of neo-banks and fintechs, such as Monzo and Revolut.
-As Gandre noted in the PYMNTS.com report, these competitors “are providing convenience and ease of use.”
-Mobile and digital banking “have become critical in servicing credit union members and prospective members,” those that do not implement “the right digital strategy” for providing their members with a seamless service experience” will not be able to compete against those that do.
+As Gandre noted in the PYMNTS.com report, these competitors “are providing convenience and ease of use”.
+Mobile and digital banking “has become critical in servicing credit union members and prospective members”, those that do not implement “the right digital strategy” for providing their members with a seamless service experience” will not be able to compete against those that do.